Lord Sir Aeston Stromgate

 I was honored with the distinction of becoming a Knight of the Blue Rose and joining those knights in brotherhood.

-Under my direction, the storied Realms tradition of Queen of Hearts entered it's twentieth year.
+Under my direction, the storied Realms tradition of Queen of Hearts entered it's twentieth year, then it's twenty-fifth year.

 I knighted my second squire, Sir Kyntela a Knight of Rhiassa and then only a few months later had the privilege of knighting her a Knight of the Eternal Flame.